grimfantasy/grimfantasy/README.md

 also pfp is from @xu_xian14572 on x/twitter ^_^

 and uhhhhhhhh i'm open to many things ig, js basic dni criteria !!

+if i make u uncomf in anw, feel free to block :3